Blaer needs a shot of Tequila

 Time Warner’s naming twavails

-When it comes to name changes, the Time Warner organization has had its share of unfortunate events.
+When it comes to name changes, the Time Warner organization has had more than its fair share of unfortunate miss-steps.

 The entrepreuner’s naming trap 2: Lack of due diligence